loofv/dotfiles-v2/README.md

 Get the config up and running:

-Install nvim from terminal.
-Follow instructions in nvim on how to initialize, so you get your init.vim file.

-Install zsh from terminal.
-Hit (2) on first run so you get configs.
+1. clone this repo.
+2. run installs script.
+3. run mkdirs script.
-Install oh-my-zsh according to github instructions.
+4. Install oh-my-zsh according to github instructions.
+5. Install zsh-syntax-highlighting according to github instructions.
+6. Do setup of nvim and i3.

-Install vim-plug WITHOUT the automatic install in config, do it from command line. do :PlugInstall in Vim to install plugins.
+7. Install vim-plug WITHOUT the automatic install in config, do it from command line.

-Now vim with plugins should work, as well as zsh, colors and the theme.
-Still need to figure out where to place startup scripts to get them to work.
+8. do :PlugInstall in Vim to install plugins.
+9. Install yarn according to website instructions (required for coc.nvim).
+10. Install Alacritty according to github instructions.
+May need to run cargo command like this: ~/.cargo/bin/cargo install alacritty

+run symlinks script.

+11. Git settings:
+git config --global core.editor "vim" git config --global core.pager cat